What is Software Quality Assurance?

 SQA is an umbrella activity that covers the whole project throughout the software lifecycle starting from requirement gathering till maintenance of the project.
 It covers all the activities and processes at different stages of software development in order to ensure that the software delivered should be of high quality and minimum risk so that it can succeed in the market and meet the customer and client expectations.

 This is a guide to Software Quality Assurance.
-Here we discuss the activities, Components, Advantages, and Disadvantages of SQA.
+Here we discuss the basic concept, activities, components, advantages, and disadvantages of SQA in detail.
 You can also go through our other suggested articles to learn more –